FCA review reveals shortcomings in general insurance sales

 The review, which focused on the online sale of home and car insurance by 13 insurers and 30 insurance intermediaries, showed providers are not always giving customers clear information about the different payment options available when buying general insurance products.

-Consumers would therefore struggle to compare the difference between paying upfront or in installments, the regulatory body said.
+Consumers would therefore struggle to compare the difference between paying upfront or in instalments, the regulatory body said.

 The review also highlighted that firms acting as a credit broker did not always disclose the name of the credit provider or details of their relationship with the firm.